-The quality of children's learning is evident on the children's online creative space within Purple Mash, a platform where pupils can share and evaluate their own work, as well as that of their peers.
+The quality of children's learning is evident on the children's online creative space within the Purple Mash, a platform where pupils can share and evaluate their own work.
 Evidence such as this is used to feed into teachers' future planning, and as a topic-based approach continues to be developed, teachers are able to revisit misconceptions and knowledge gaps in Computing when teaching other curriculum areas.
 This supports varied paces of learning and ensures all pupils make good progress.